perladvent/perldotcom/content/article/_pub_2000_06_perlwhirl.md

 {
+   "tags" : [],
+   "title" : "Adventures on Perl Whirl 2000",
+   "slug" : "/pub/2000/06/perlwhirl",
+   "date" : "2000-06-13T00:00:00-08:00",
+   "categories" : "Community",
+   "draft" : null,
+   "thumbnail" : null,
    "image" : null,
-   "authors" : [
-      "adam-turoff"
-   ],
    "description" : "Adventures on Perl Whirl 2000 -> Can a tech conference on a luxury cruise boat possibly be legitimate?
 Sure it is, and then some.
-This past Memorial Day, I joined about 200 attendees on Perl Whirl 2000, the inaugural Geek...", "thumbnail" : null,
+This past Memorial Day, I joined about 200 attendees on Perl Whirl 2000, the inaugural Geek...", "authors" : [
-   "categories" : "Community",
-   "title" : "Adventures on Perl Whirl 2000",
-   "slug" : "/pub/2000/06/perlwhirl",
-   "tags" : [],
-   "date" : "2000-06-13T00:00:00-08:00",
-   "draft" : null
+      "adam-turoff"
+   ]
 }